Government bodies

 Secretariat-General of the European Commission

 The function of the Secretariat-General (SG) is to support the work of the European Commission and its President.
 It oversees the correct application of EU laws and coordinates the activities of the Commission Directorates-General.
-The website includes information about the work of the European Commission, the integration of Bulgaria and Romania and relations between the Commission and other EU institutions.
+The website includes information about the work of the European Commission and relations between the Commission and other EU institutions.
+SG publications are available, including its Annual Activity Report and the Commission's Work Programme.
+The site is available in the official EU languages.

 Subscribe to Government bodies